-Cleaning, feeding and observing the animals.
+Clean, feed and observe the animals.

-Identifying changes in behaviour that may indicate a change in health.
+Identify changes in behaviour that may indicate a change in health.

-Carrying out visual and physical health checks.
+Carry out visual and physical health checks.

-Devising and providing animal enrichment.
+Devise and provide animal enrichment.

 As well as providing the correct diet, we deliver the animal diets in different ways including scatter feeding, hiding food, ice lollies, and hanging food.